Deep Dwell

 Editing by Joletsart

 All rights reserved.
-Reproduction, inclusion in AI training datasets, machine learning models or automated content generation systems and distribution of this novel and its visual assets, in any kind of electronic or physical way, is prohibited without the permission of the publisher.
+Unauthorized reproduction, inclusion in AI training datasets, machine learning models or automated content generation systems and distribution of this novel and its visual assets, in any kind of electronic or physical way, is strictly prohibited without the written permission of the publisher.

 C1 – Woken